Mr Ryan McAuley

 Key Stage 4

-All students study both English Literature and English Language.
+Students study both English Literature and English Language.

 Through their study of English Language the students will develop their ability to demonstrate skills in speaking, listening, reading and writing necessary to communicate with others confidently, effectively, precisely and appropriately; express themselves creatively and imaginatively; become critical readers of a range of texts, including multi-modal texts; use reading to develop their skills as writers; understand the patterns, structures and conventions of written and spoken English; understand the impact of variations in spoken and written language and how they relate to identity and cultural diversity; and elect and adapt speech and writing to different situations and audiences.